 Astellas US performs annual compliance risk assessments, routine compliance monitoring and compliance audits.
-Reports of these activities are made to the Vice President, Head of Ethics & Compliance, Americas, Group Operations Lead, Senior Vice President, Head of Ethics & Compliance, the Compliance Committee, and senior management.
+Reports of these activities are made to the Vice President, Head of Ethics & Compliance, Americas, Senior Vice President, Head of Ethics & Compliance, the Compliance Committee, and senior management.
 Identified issues and opportunities for enhancement are addressed, and education, training and corrective action are taken when necessary.

 F. Responding to Potential Violations

 Our CCP requires that the Company respond promptly to potential violations of law, regulation, industry codes or Company policies.
 Potential violations are investigated and evaluated on a case-by-case basis.
 Disciplinary action, up to and including termination, is taken when deemed appropriate.

 G. Corrective Action Procedures